deepakmahakale/blog/_posts/2021-04-26-5-must-have-gems-in-ror-development-environment.markdown

 ![Xray-Rails]({{site.baseurl}}/assets/images/posts/xray-rails.png)
 *source: https://github.com/brentd/xray-rails*

-What's interesting is that you can click on the overlay and the partial will be opened in your editor.
+Interestingly, you can click on the overlay and the partial will be opened in your editor.

 The default editor is sublime but you can always configure the editor of choice.
 Add the following in `~/.xrayconfig`